datalad-handbook/book/docs/basics/101-102-populate.rst

    $ datalad save -m "add books on Python and Unix to read later"

+If you ever forget to specify a message, or made a typo, not all is lost.
+A :find-out-more:`explains how to amend a saved state <fom-amend-save>`.

 .. find-out-more:: "Oh no!
-I forgot the -m option!"
+I forgot the -m option for datalad-save!"
+   :name: fom-amend-save
+   :float:

    If you forget to specify a commit message with the ``-m`` option, DataLad will write ``[DATALAD] Recorded changes`` as a commit message into your history.